7.2.5. Logit / Probit / Gompit

 2.7 |

-where the first variable is called the response variable (which represents the number of true values within the group), and the second the subjects (which represents the total number of cases in that group).
+where the first variable is called the response variable (which represents the number of true values within the group), and the second the subject variable (which represents the total number of cases in that group).

 UNISTAT will first ask for the type of the dependent variable.
 If it is binary as described in (1) above, then select a dependent variable (by clicking on [Dependent]) which contains numeric or string categorical data, and any number of independent variables, which contain numeric data.
 If the data is in aggregated (or collapsed) from as described in (2) above, then select one column as Response (by clicking on [Response]) and one column as Subjects (by clicking on [Subject]).
 The following relation should hold for each case: